-Nelson Didulo has been involved all his life in civic organizations from YMCA International, to Vancouver Folk Festival, to United Confederation of Filipino Associations in Canada.
+Nelson Didulo has been involved all his life in civic organizations from YMCA International to Vancouver Folk Festival, to United Confederation of Filipino Associations in Canada.

-It is no surprise that at age 77, he is very busy with at least six civic organizations, including a community neighbourhood house, a couple of bowling associations, and several seniors organizations, one of which he leads.
+It is no surprise that at age 77, he is very busy with at least six civic organizations, including a community neighbourhood house, a couple of bowling associations, and several senior organizations, one of which he leads.

 Didulo is chair of the South Vancouver Seniors Hub Council (HUB) of the South Vancouver Neighbourhood House, where seniors lead, govern, identify needs, and organize activities for and with seniors.

 "Isolation is one of the main challenges seniors face.
 They face financial and physical abuse," says Didulo.
 Typical example of financial abuse is when relatives borrow money from seniors and don't pay them back, or when a joint account of a senior with a relative is depleted without the senior's knowledge.

 To address these challenges, HUB hosts dialogues on elder care, informational workshops on elder abuse awareness; seniors’ benefits; community socials such as health fairs and picnics; at-home services for seniors such as shopping shuttle, yard service and medical appointments assistance; advocacy for seniors' dental care, pedestrian safety and transportation.